Kfar Bar'am synagogue: History

 The village was captured October 31, 1948 by the Israel Defense Forces during operation Hiram and the villagers forced to leave.
-In 1949, due to frequent cross-border infiltration, they were barred from returning to the border zone.
 On June 16, 1949, Kibbutz Bar'am was founded nearby by demobilized Palmach soldiers.

 Archaeology

 The Kfar Bar'am synagogue is preserved up to the second story and has been restored.
 The architecture is similar to that of other synagogues in the Galilee built in the Talmudic period.
-In 1522, Rabbi Moses Basula wrote that the synagogue belonged to Simeon bar Yochai, who survived the Second Jewish War in 132-135 CE (the Bar-Kochba revolt).
+In 1522, Rabbi Moses Basula wrote that the synagogue belonged to Simeon bar Yochai, who survived the Second Jewish War in 132–135 CE (the Bar-Kochba revolt).
 Archaeologists, however, have concluded that the building was built at least a century later.
 According to another tradition, the synagogue was built in honor of Rabbi Shimon bar Yochai, and bore his name.
 Israeli archaeologist Lipa Sukenik (1889–1953), who was instrumental in establishing the Department of Archaeology at the Hebrew University, excavated a relief in one of the synagogues in 1928, and dated the Bar’am synagogue to the 3rd century CE.

 The synagogue is made of basalt stone, standard for most buildings in the area, and its façade faces south, towards Jerusalem, as the custom of most synagogues.
 The six-column portico is unusual.
 The front entrance of the synagogue has three doorways that face Jerusalem.
 In front of the entrance are some of the (originally eight) columns with Attic bases which supported a porch.
 There is an inscription under the right window on the facade, which reads: "Banahu Elazar bar Yodan", which means "Elazar bar Yodan built it".
 Elazar bar Yodan is a Jewish Aramaic name.
 The interior of the synagogue was divided by rows of columns into three aisles and an ambulatory.